rpominov/fun-task/README.md

 ```

 From Task API perspective computation is just a function that accepts two callbacks.
-It should call one of those callbacks after completion with the final result.
+It should call one of them after completion with the final result.
 Also a computation may return a function with cancellation logic or it can return `undefined`
 if particular computation has no cancellation logic.